VoxaAI/voxa/docs/views-and-variables.rst

 Variables
 -----------

-Variables are the different values that can be interpolated in your views, they're a dictionany of functions that when evaluated take your model as a parameter.
-They can return a promise if async is needed.
+Variables are the rendering engine way of adding logic into your views.
+They're dessigned to be very simple since most of your logic should be in your :ref:`model <models>` or :ref:`controllers <controllers>`.

+A variable signature is:

+.. js:function:: variable(model, request)

+  :param model: The instance of your :ref:`model <models>` for the current request.
+  :param request: The current :ref:`request <request>`.
+  :returns: The value to be rendered or a promise resolving to a value to be rendered in the view.

 .. code-block:: javascript